Mj7378/Jarvis_V1.0/README.md

 *   **Secure Authentication:** Implement robust OAuth 2.0 flows for both Google Drive and Dropbox, allowing users to securely connect their accounts.
 *   **File Management:** Users will be able to browse, select, upload, and download files from their cloud storage directly within the J.A.R.V.I.S. interface.
-*   **AI Analysis:** The core AI will be able to analyze documents and other files directly from the user's cloud storage, expanding its contextual understanding and utility.
+*   **AI Analysis:** The core AI will be able to analyze documents and other files from the user's cloud storage, expanding its contextual understanding and utility.

+### Proactive Information Synthesis
+To move beyond a purely reactive role, a future version of J.A.R.V.I.S. will integrate with personal information services like email and calendar.
+This will enable it to proactively warn you about upcoming meetings, automatically pull up relevant documents, and provide timely information without you ever asking.

+### Advanced Agency & Tool Use
+*   **Dynamic Action Chaining:** The current multi-tool protocol is powerful but static; it executes a pre-defined sequence of commands.
+A more advanced agent could dynamically chain actions, where the output of one step becomes the input for the next (e.g., "Find the top 3 Italian restaurants near me, check their ratings, and then book a table for two at the best one for 8 PM tonight.").
+*   **Screen Context Awareness:** A key feature of advanced agents is the ability to "see" your screen.
+This allows you to say things like, "Summarize the article I'm reading," or "What do you think of this design in Figma?"